thephez/docs-core/docs/examples/p2p-network-evaluating-a-bloom-filter.md

 # Evaluating a Bloom Filter

-Using a <<glossary:bloom filter>> to find matching data is nearly identical to constructing a bloom filter---except that at each step we check to see if the calculated index bit is set in the existing filter.
+Using a [bloom filter](../resources/glossary.md#bloom-filter) to find matching data is nearly identical to constructing a bloom filter---except that at each step we check to see if the calculated index bit is set in the existing filter.

 ``` python
 vData = bitarray(endian='little')